Star Wars: Republic Commando

 Star Wars: Republic Commando is a 2005 tactical first-person shooter video game developed and published by LucasArts for the Xbox and Microsoft Windows.
-Set in the Star Wars Legends expanded universe, the game revolves around Delta Squad, a special ops unit within the Galactic Republic's Clone Army consisting of four genetically-enhanced clone troopers, referred to as "Clone Commandos."
-Throughout the single-player campaign, players assume the role of the squad's leader, RC-1138 ("Boss"), and complete various missions during the Clone Wars.
+Set in the Star Wars Legends expanded universe, the game revolves around Delta Squad, a special ops unit within the Galactic Republic's clone army consisting of four genetically enhanced clone troopers, referred to as "Clone Commandos."
+Throughout the single-player campaign, players assume the role of the squad's leader, RC-1138 ("Boss"), and complete missions during the Clone Wars.
 Players can also indirectly control the actions of their squadmates RC-1262 ("Scorch"), RC-1140 ("Fixer"), and RC-1207 ("Sev") by issuing different commands, which allow for certain situations to be approached in multiple ways.

-Republic Commando received generally favorable reviews at release, with praise directed at its story, characters, and combat, although some criticized its short length and average multiplayer.
-Over the years, the game has come to be considered one of the best Star Wars games ever made, along with gaining a cult following.
-An enhanced port of the game by Aspyr was released for the Nintendo Switch and PlayStation 4 on April 6, 2021.
+Republic Commando received generally positive reviews at release, with praise directed at its story, characters, and combat, although some criticized the campaign's short length and the average multiplayer mode.
+Over the years, the game has come to be considered one of the best Star Wars video games ever made, along with gaining a cult following.
+An enhanced port of the game developed by Aspyr was released for the Nintendo Switch and PlayStation 4 on April 6, 2021.
 This port did have a minor performance problem, which was later resolved with an update.